gagle/Node-WalkieWatchie/README.md

 ## Warning
 Because `fs.watch()` is pretty unstable this module is in a beta state until v0.1.0.
 A lot of changes could happen.

-Editing files with vim is currently bugged with a moveDelay but I've thought a new way to process raw events that could work pretty well.
+Editing files with vim is currently bugged with a moveDelay.
 ***

 #### File system watcher ####